KYB: Business Document Verification for US Onboarding

 - Unreasonable urgency to complete onboarding without providing the full document set.

-- Refusal to disclose the corporate structure chart or financial statements.
+- Refusal to disclose the organizational chart or financial statements.

-- Transaction volumes inconsistent with company size: a company with EUR 1,000 in share capital and 3 months of existence projecting EUR 5 million in annual transactions.
+- Transaction volumes inconsistent with company size: an entity with $1,000 in capitalization and 3 months of existence projecting $5 million in annual transactions.

 Manual vs Automated KYB Verification: The Numbers

-CheckFile data across 2,300 companies verified through its platform found that 8.7% had an expired company extract or a discrepancy between the commercial registry and the articles of association -- anomalies invisible without automated cross-document validation and detectable only through real-time registry API queries.
+CheckFile data across 2,300 companies verified through its platform found that 8.7% had an expired Certificate of Good Standing or a discrepancy between Secretary of State records and the articles of incorporation โ anomalies invisible without automated cross-document validation and detectable only through real-time registry queries.

 | Criterion | Manual Verification | Automated Verification |